yawngamer/Spartan-Ads/README.md

 This only kinda works tho.
 If you want all features to work, download this chrome app and use it to host. https://chrome.google.com/webstore/search/web%20server%20for%20chrome

-Note: the button won't display unless you host the website, and the actual sign-in won't work unless you use the whitelisted domain (ads.lciteam.club)
+Note: the button won't display unless you host the website, and the actual sign-in won't work unless you use the whitelisted domain listed above.